relationbuilder/ml-classifier-gesture-recognition-feb5/README.md

 I tried many libraries including Weka, Scikit-learn, Azure ML, Theano, [orange](http://orange.biolab.si/),  Etc.  I tested a wide variety of classifiers such as Bayesian, Decision Trees, SVM, KNN, CNN.
 Of the libraries I tried Weka seemed to offer the best performance but it struggled to cope with the data volumes I was using.

 TensorFlow Deep Learning is the newest buzz term so I am evaluating it's performance concurrent with building and testing the Quantized classifier.
 I will probably add a spark test as well.

+#### Tensor Flow Comparison

+> One goal of this project was to compare the classification and machine performance of Quantized Classifier against Tensorflow when ran against the same data.
+This repository includes TensorFlow Deep Learning implementation of classifiers. [readme](tlearn)

+> [CNNClassify.py](tlearn/CNNClassify.py) Provides Python code that will read our [Machine learning CSV Files](data) and produce classification output without changing the code.
+It provides a nice way to think about generalized use of Tensorflow.
+>
+> > ##### Quantized Classifier not designed for image classification
+> >
+> > Quantized classifier is designed specifically for data sets where the value of a feature column describes the same measurement for all rows.
+For pictures subject moves around within the frame.
+This movement essentially changes the meaning of the feature column.
+The simplistic approach to feeding image data into the Quantized classifier is to flatten the data into a single long array of int.
+This means the quantized classifier is measuring the pixel per pixel comparison of pixel brightness.
+This works in some conditions but breaks down when lighting conditions change or the subject moves in the frame.
+A variety of [Neural Nets](http://rodrigob.github.io/are_we_there_yet/build/classification_datasets_results.html) have better ability to cope with image data when the subject moves or is variable sized.
+There are a variety of ways to improve the Quantized classifier performance on images but we choose to focus on classification jobs where the meaning of the measurement for a given column remains constant.
+> >
+> > For large data sets the Tensorflow demo speed improved substantially.
+This seems to indicate that the CUDA version of Tensorflow we are using has a high startup overhead but runs well one loaded.
+With the 500 Mb cifar dataset the Tensorflow CNN was 15%  slower than quantized classier with n_epoch=8.
+When n_epoch was increased to 150 to maximize precision of CNN classification it was  over 10X slower.
+The CNN substantially outperformed in the MNIST image classification with 91% versus 52% precision at 100% recall.
+Even though it is slower the CNN is still better for image classification.

 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)